 Kyle of Tongue

 I have spent 3 months in Tongue during the end of winter and spring of 2020, a very special period under lock-down due to the COVID-19 crisis.
 Social distancing was not a real issue there given the very low density of population in Sutherland, probably the lowest of Scotland.
-Plenty of time for long walks around the Kyle and of course photography.
+I took advantage of free time to take long walks around the loch and of course practice photography.

-I have kept very good memories of this castle that I have been watching every day for 3 months from the cottage I was renting in Tongue.
-You can see the different seasons on the pics below.
-I have climbed up there several times with my wife, a pleasant 30 minutes walk.
+I have kept very good memories of this castle that I have been watching every day for 3 months from the cottage I was renting in the village.
+The different seasons are visible in the pics below.
+I have climbed up-there several times with my wife, a pleasant 30 minutes walk.
+On the way down from the castle, she always used to pick-up kindling to light the fire.
 Because of the ongoing lock-down, we never met anyone with the exception of young deer.
-On the way down from the castle, she always used to pick-up kindling to light the fire.

 This is a beautiful beach on the western side of the Kyle, near Talmine.
 Its shape reminds me of the back of humpback whales but it evolves with the tide.
 You can walk down to the beach from Skinnet, a small crofting community, following a narrow path, then crossing the dunes.
 At low tide you can follow Skinnet Beach for almost a mile towards the south, with amazing views of Ben Loyal.

 Entrance to the Kyle of Tongue with the three Rabbit Islands.